ZerBea/hcxtools/README.md

 It is recommended to use hash mode 22000 (22001) instead of deprecated hash modes 2500 (2501) and 16800 (16801)

+hcxtools are designed to be analysis tools.
+This means that everything is converted by default and unwanted information must be filtered out!

 Bitmask message pair field (hcxpcapngtool)
 --------------